zendesk/chariot-tooltips/README.md

 This gulp task will

 1. Bump version in package.json, npm-shrinkwrap.json, bower.json
+1. Auto-generate documentation with js-doc
 1. Package release into the ```release/``` folder
 1. Commit the version bump changes in package.json npm-shrinkwrap bower.json
 1. Push the bump changes
 1. Tag with the new version

 After releasing, update the relevant files in your project which uses ChariotJS.
-Update version in bower/npm, or copy release/chariot.[min.]js, release/chariot.[min.]css into your project's ```vendor/``` folder
+Update version in bower/npm, or copy release/chariot.[min.]js, release/chariot.[min.]css into your project's ```vendor/``` folder.

 # Implementation